zw3rk/mobile-core-log/LOG.md

 10:53 Ok, short response-file detour.

 10:54 If we pass argument to executables, we usually talke about executable --arg1 --arg2 x y z and so on.
 Now the space we have available for that string or arguments we can pass to an executable (this is what ends up in the argv and argc values) can be system dependent, and is not infinite.
 So how do we get around this if we need to pass a lot of arguments?
 The idea is to pass a file instead of the arguments with a special syntax.
 The syntax for response files is @/path/to/file, and the program will then read that file, and parse the arguments from that file.
-This of course means the program actually needs to support this response file feature and it’s up to the developer to support it. gcc and clang as well as most of the toolchains do support this, simply because passing library paths, library names, include paths, ... can become very long very fast, and thus they are running into maximum argument length limits fast. (edited)
+This of course means the program actually needs to support this response file feature and it’s up to the developer to support it. gcc and clang as well as most of the toolchains do support this, simply because passing library paths, library names, include paths, ... can become very long very fast, and thus they are running into maximum argument length limits fast.

 10:58 There is a tiny amusement here: while gcc does support response files, it internally passes arguments as non-response files to subprocesses (e.g. collect2), this has the brilliant effect of gcc support arbitrary long arguments via response files, but really being limited by the maximum argument size internally.
 Thus one has to be very careful not to pass too many arguments (or work around their length) to gcc, that it would internally forward to collect2.  :facepalm: